slamice/wri/Anne of Greene Gables and her Rise to Power/chapter16.md

 Anne was so dismayed that she underestimated Mrs. Plebb's foolishness, Diana's sanity and Barrymore's one less of a berry too many her raspberry of anger.
 Did she know people at all?

-Marilla found her asleep that night, face down in a tear soaked pillow that she surely would have drowned from except the bed had many holes from Matthew the Gorilla's pure carpentry.
+Marilla found her asleep that night, face down in a tear soaked pillow that she surely would have drowned from except the bed had many holes from Matthew the Gorilla's pure insulted carpentry.
 The bed holes drained the tears through.

 She turned Anne over, let a cloth soak on her face for an hour, brushed her curls from her face and then gave her a tummy tuck into the sheets.
 Anne dreamt wicked dreams, with tears taht weren't hers.